High-Performance Fine Defect Detection in Artificial Leather Using Dual Feature Pool Object Detection: Dataset

 \subsection{Artificial leather dataset (ALD)}

 The defect dataset of Artificial leather originates from a real project conducted by our company.
-In the initial data collection phase, we employed a proof-of-concept (POC) device comprising an led, camera, control software, mechanical structure, and computing equipment.
-The ALD train2021 dataset consists of 10,000 images for model training, and 2,000 images for model evaluation.
-Furthermore, this paper introduces one new metric for evaluating the model, which is based on the dataset's unique characteristics and the standard evaluation metrics(Tab.\ref{table:alds}).
-The calculation process of the standard evaluation metrics is as follows:
+In the initial data collection phase, we employed a proof-of-concept (POC) device comprising an LED light source, laser lights, cameras, control software, mechanical structure (Fig.\ref{fig:ms}), and computing equipment.
+The ALD dataset consists of 10,000 images for model training(ALD train2021), and 2,000 images for model evaluation(ALD val2021).
+All images were collected using the equipment shown in Fig.2, mounted on the final product inspection machine of an artificial leather manufacturer, and manually screened.
+The image acquisition setup included one custom light source and two 8K line-scan cameras.
+The captured images have a resolution of 8192×2048 pixels and were cropped into four 2048×2048 square images, then resized to 1024×1024.
+The dataset contains only six categories of fine defects, with a total of 12,231 objects, including 2,901 white spots, 1,892 stains, 925 particles, 3,346 black spots, 1,238 insect marks, and 1,929 burn marks.Furthermore, this paper employs standard object detection evaluation metrics for the ALD dataset, as shown in Tab.\ref{table:alds}.
+In the "results" column, "positive" and "negative" represent predictions of defect and non-defect, respectively.
+In the "ground truth" column, "True" and "False" indicate whether the actual result in the validation set corresponds to defect or non-defect, respectively.
+TP (True Positive) denotes cases where both the predicted and actual results are defects.
+FN (False Negative) represents cases where the prediction is non-defect but the actual result is defect (typically indicating a missed detection).
+FP (False Positive) refers to cases where the prediction is defect but the actual result is non-defect (typically indicating a false alarm).The calculation process of the standard evaluation metrics is as follows: